Flopflak/PrivateOffice/README.md

 ### 🗂️ File Management:
 Users will be able to organize their documents into folders and subfolders, making it easier to categorize and locate specific files.

-### 👥 Document Collaboration:
+### 👥 Advanced Document Collaboration:
-PrivateOffice will support collaboration features, enabling multiple users to work on the same document simultaneously.
+PrivateOffice will support advanced collaboration features, enabling multiple users to work on the same document simultaneously.
 Users will be able to track changes, leave comments, and suggest edits.

 ### 🕒 Version History:
 PrivateOffice will track version history for each document, allowing users to revert to previous versions if necessary.
 This feature ensures that document changes can be tracked and recovered in case of accidental modifications or data loss.